VET at Sacred Heart College

 - Learn, grow and develop skills for the workplace

 - Gain valuable feedback from a workplace about their general employability skills

 - Link what they’re learning at their VET course and applying it in a real work environment

-Deadlines for Workplace Learning Agreement Form and Work Health & Safety Checklist to be returned to VET Office by the dates as listed below:
+Deadlines for Workplace Learning Agreement Form to be returned to VET Office are listed below.
+This form is essential for insurance purposes.

 |April School Holidays||July School Holidays||October School Holidays|

 |Friday 24 March 2023||Friday 23 June 2023||Friday 15 September 2023|